Hiking with kids can sit firmly on the scale of the most joyous thing we’ve done together as a family, and one of the biggest travelling challenges!

 Particularly helpful if you have only one child, can you bring along another family with kids for some company?
 Kids love the company of other kids, someone new to chat and play with along the way.

-Snacks, snacks and more snacks
+Snacks, Snacks and more Snacks

-Also, offering a few options helps too; trail mix and dry crackers don’t always cut it with small kids you may want the option of a small chocolate treat or some higher energy fruit-based snacks are great too.
+Also, offering a few options helps too; trail mix and dry crackers don’t always cut it with small kids.
+You may want the option of a small chocolate treat, or some higher-energy fruit-based snacks are great too.

 If you plan on stopping for a full picnic lunch though, don’t let little bellies get too full on snacks.

-If it’s just the occasional short shoulder ride or piggyback then fine.
-But trust me, your back will thank you for investing in a proper structured carrier for hiking with your toddler.
+If it’s just the occasional short-shoulder ride or piggyback, then fine.
+But trust me; your back will thank you for investing in a properly structured carrier for hiking with your toddler.